pyl1b/mapsys-extractor/README.md

 loaded with topologically validated information.
 Such data can be used in MapSys or in any GIS/alfanumeric data management application.

-This open-source repository is a small, unaffiliated utility that helps you convert MapSys projects to DXF and explore their data structures.
+This open-source repository is a small, *unaffiliated* utility that helps you convert MapSys projects to DXF and explore their data structures.
 It is not a replacement for the original MapSys application.

+As the format of the files is not openly documented, their structure had to be determined by examining the hex dump.
+The meaning for a lot of fields is still unknown.
+Always check the output and file an issue if it does not match the input.

 ## What this project does